 The Florence Duomo, officially known as the Cattedrale di Santa Maria del Fiore, is a symbolic and artistic landmark of the city.
 As one of the largest churches in the 15th century, the Duomo’s historic display of wealth and prominence overshadowed cathedrals in surrounding cities.
 However, the story of its construction exceeds the lifetime of its creators.

-At the time, Cambio was well-known in Siena for his contribution to the marble pulpit in their Cathedral.
+At the time, Cambio was well-known in Siena for his contribution to the marble pulpit in their cathedral.
 He trained with Nicola Pisano to master architectural techniques until he began his own work.
-Other famous landmarks of his include monuments in Rome, Perugia and, most importantly, Florence.
+Other famous landmarks of his include monuments in Rome, Perugia, and, most importantly, Florence.

 Although Cambio began construction in 1296, the completion of the Duomo wouldn’t be seen for over 140 years.
-The concept of enclosing the rooftop of the Duomo was too advanced in the late 13th century because Florentines lacked the technology to construct a dome of that diameter.
+The concept of enclosing the rooftop of the Duomo was too advanced for the late 13th century because Florentines lacked the technology to construct a dome of that diameter.
 Despite this major flaw in Cambio’s design, the Duomo’s construction proceeded.

 He presented a plan that provided inner and outer shells with spaces in between to keep the space intact.
 Although this structural foundation is an indispensable facet of modern buildings, his unprecedented design was originally frowned upon by scholars and architects alike.